jcornford/jcornford.github.io/_posts/2017-01-7-least squares for dummies.md

 $$ \frac{\partial RSS}{\partial \beta} = 0 - 2\frac{\partial}{\partial \beta} \Big(y^TX\beta \Big) + \frac{\partial}{\partial \beta} \Big(\beta^TX^TX\beta \Big) $$

-<span style="color:red"> ** Drop out to summation symbols here and do normal derivatives, then reconvert to matrix notation </span>

-You'd be forgiven for feeling like we must be a little stuck here.
+You'd be forgiven for feeling like we must be a little stuck here, as I said you only needed to know the basics of linear algebra.
 But let's break down what's going on.
 Notice that the two terms are just scalars, one being the sum of the product between our estimates, $\mathbf{\hat{y}}$, and $\mathbf{y}$ itself;
 the other the sum of the square of our estimates, $\mathbf{\hat{y}}$.
 We want to know the expression for how these scalar quantities change when we nudge around our parameter column vector, $\beta$.